 You can check online processed requests with a current University of Michigan uniqname and password.
 You may also contact the University Career Center’s Reference Service (RLS) at 734/764-7459 or firstname.lastname@example.org and the RLS staff will gladly check your file’s activity for you.

 How long will my file remain active?

 Your file will remain active for five years from the date your file was opened or through June 30, 2018, whichever comes first.
 If your file is about to become inactive, you can extend its longevity through June 30, 2018 for a $25 renewal fee.
 After your file becomes inactive, it is eventually destroyed.
-If you are unsure about the status of your file, you can check online or you can contact The Career Center’s Reference Letter Service staff for assistance at 734/764-7459 or e-mail email@example.com.
+If you are unsure about the status of your file, you can check online or you can contact the University Career Center’s Reference Letter Service staff for assistance at 734/764-7459 or e-mail email@example.com.